lgeo3/ros_course_esme/ros-esme-ws/tp1/TP1.md

 rostopic pub /my_topic std_msgs/Float32 "data: 42.0"
 ```

 The message sent will be shown in the first terminal.
-Well done, you just publish your first message in ROS!
+Well done, you just published your first message in ROS!

 List of ros message types could be found using the following command
 ```sh